microsoft/TypeScript-Handbook/pages/Namespaces.md

 To describe the shape of libraries not written in TypeScript, we need to declare the API that the library exposes.
 Because most JavaScript libraries expose only a few top-level objects, namespaces and modules are a good way to represent them.
-We call declarations that don"t define an implementation "ambient".
+We call declarations that don't define an implementation "ambient".
 Typically these are defined in `.d.ts` files.
 If you're familiar with C/C++, you can think of these as `.h` files.
 Let's look at a few examples.